khayitov-dev/khayitov-dev/README.md

 - 🔭 I’m currently working at ...
 Uzbekistan, Tashkent
-- 🌱 I’m currently teaching ...
-Django
 - 👯 I’m looking to collaborate on ...
-Django
+Django, FastAPI
 - 🤔 I’m looking for help with ...
 React Server Components
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Telegram](https://t.me/KhayitovDev)